Behavioral Communities and the Atomic Structure of Networks: Seed Sets and Fragile Conventions

+One can also define a version which also requires that incorporates a self-seeding requirement.
 For instance, let ${C}^{FS}(Q,g)$ denote the finest $\sigma$-algebra whose elements are all coarser than all the fragile conventions that are robust relative to $Q$ and which are $q$-self-sustaining seed sets for all $q\in Q$.